 All about the Hip Hinge:

-In order to learn the hinge most effectively, we are only going to learn it in isolation at first, so we won’t be picking anything up just yet.
-Once you learn to hinge, you can add load to that using a barbell to perform a Romanian Deadlift (RDL), and then take that all the way to picking things up off the floor using a Deadlift.
+In order to learn the hinge most effectively, we are only going to learn it in Isolation at first without any weight, so we won’t be picking anything up just yet.
+Once you learn to hinge confidently and comfortably, you can add load to that using a barbell to perform a Romanian Deadlift (RDL), and then take that all the way to picking things up off the floor using a Deadlift.

 So let’s learn how to hinge!